Nonye2K3/chia/CLI-Commands-Reference.md

 -n [number of plots]: The number of plots that will be made.
 Be sure you calculate both final plot and temporary plot sizes.
 These will be plotted sequentially.

 -b [memory buffer size MiB]: Define memory/RAM usage.
 Default is 2000 (2G).
 More RAM will marginally increase speed of plot creation.
+Please bare in mind, that this is what is allocated to the plotting algorithm alone, code, container, libraries etc. is on top.

 -f [farmer pk]: Development tool.
 Disregard for non-development usage.